piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/test/README.md

+WIP ET Beta, originally shared for testing but leaving up for anyone who wants to use.

-For testing interrupt that occurs with:
+Originally shared to test interrupt that occurs with:
 - Opus
 - ET on
 - artifacts off